07740 877 544 [email protected]

 Their new business offers locals and visitors coffee, cakes and ices.
 As well as focusing on an array of craft from near and far.
-Iain got in touch, and we spoke about his vision as new custodian of The Beehive.
+Iain got in touch, and we spoke about his vision as the new custodian of The Beehive.

 Hand painted signs create character

 The listed building is located in a conservation area.
-Fife Council stipulate regulations for signs which consider the appearance and setting for listed buildings.
+Fife Council stipulate regulations for signs which consider the appearance and setting of listed buildings.
 The installation method was especially important due to the roughcast walls.
 In this case, painted plywood signs were preferred.